View Richard Schaffer's Obituary on TheDay.com and share memories

 |

+Richard was an outdoorsman.
+He loved to hunt and fish or to just drive listening to country and oldies music while looking for yard sales with his wife.

+Survived by daughters, Kathleen Kalinay and her husband Dennis of Jacksonville, Fla., Patricia Anderson and her husband Roy of Norwich; six grandchildren; and eleven great-grandchildren.
+Besides his wife Shirley, he was preceded in death by daughter Janet Lee Schaffer.

 Visitation 10 to 11 a.m.
-Monday June 10, 2019, with Funeral Services starting after visitation at 11 a.m. at the Byles Memorial Home, 99 Huntington Street, New London.
+Monday, June 10, 2019, with Funeral Services starting after visitation at 11 a.m. at the Byles Memorial Home, 99 Huntington Street, New London.
+Burial with Military Honors at Maplewood Cemetery in Norwich.

-For more information please visit www.byles.com.
-A full obituary will appear in Sunday's edition of The Day.